ChartIQ/chartiq-react-app/README.md

 ## Overview

 The ChartIQ React application is a toolkit of components that enable you to build charting applications in the React framework.
-The components include everything from a basic chart to a complex, active trader desktop.
+The components include everything from a basic chart to a complex, active trader desktop:

-The application opens with a `RouteList` component that creates a home page containing links to other toolkit components, including:

 - `AdvancedChart` &mdash; Creates a full-featured chart with a fully developed user interface
 - `MultiChart` &mdash; Displays two advanced charts on screen simultaneously